DGK187/DAP/README.md

 Guardian Pro is designed to be installed on your child's devices with their knowledge and age-appropriate understanding.
 The parent dashboard can be accessed securely from any device, keeping you connected to your child's digital experience no matter where life takes you.

-## Join Us in Protecting Childhood
+## Join me in Protecting Childhood

 In a world where technology evolves daily, our commitment to childhood safety must be unwavering.
 Guardian Pro represents not just software, but a statement that in the digital age, our children's safety remains our highest priority.